Syllabus

 Course structure

 There are 15 total weeks in this course.
-Weekly learning modules will cover different subtopics in the study of intelligence under the umbrella of three core themes (language, perception, and complex cognition).
-Students will lead 2 discussions during the semester (1 solo and 1 paired) and are also expected to complete weekly assignments and a final project.
+Weekly learning modules will cover different subtopics in the study of intelligence (e.g., language, perception, complex cognition, etc.).
+Students will lead 2 discussions during the semester (1 solo and 1 paired) and are also expected to complete weekly assignments and a project.
 All assignments provide opportunities to earn up to 100 points (+5 extra credit) toward a final grade.

 This is an in-person class, and students are expected to attend all class sessions.